Asset Bubbles and Inflation

 The purpose of this letter is to provide access to analyses prepared by Crescat Portfolio Management LLC (“CPM”) with respect to certain companies (“Issuers”) in which CPM and certain of the Funds and accounts it manages are shareholders.
 The letters enable CPM to share macro themes and newsworthy geologic updates, good and bad, across our Issuers as they arise.
 The letters represent the opinions of CPM, as an exploration industry advocate, on the overall geologic progress of our activist strategy in creating new economic metal deposits in viable mining jurisdictions around the world.
 Each Issuer discussed has been selected solely for this purpose and has not been selected on the basis of performance or any performance-related criteria.
 The securities discussed herein do not represent an entire portfolio and in the aggregate may only represent a small percentage of a strategies holdings.
 The Issuers discussed may or may not be held in such portfolios at any given time.
 The Issuers discussed do not represent all of the investments purchased or sold by Funds managed by CPM.
 It should not be assumed that any or all of these investments were or will be profitable.

 Projected results and statements contained in this letter that are not historical facts are based on current expectations and involve risks, uncertainties and other factors that may cause actual results, performance or achievements to be materially different from any future results.
-While investing in the mining industry is inherently risk, CPM believes that under a professionally managed portfolio approach with the guidance of Quinton Hennigh, PhD, CPM’s full-time Geologic and Technical Director, and our proprietary exploration and mining model, we will be able to generate long-term capital appreciation.
+While investing in the mining industry is inherently risky, CPM believes that under a professionally managed portfolio approach with the guidance of Quinton Hennigh, PhD, CPM’s full-time Geologic and Technical Director, and our proprietary exploration and mining model, we will be able to generate long-term capital appreciation.

 These opinions are current opinions as of the date appearing in the relevant material and are subject to change without notice.
 The information contained in the letters is based on publicly available information with respect to the Issuers as of the date of such white papers and has not been updated since such date.